Ai Se Eu Te Pego: Brazil

-In Brazil, the song debuted and reached the top position on the chart Brasil Hot 100 Airplay.
-The song also reached #1 in Billboard Latin Songs, and also peaked at 81 on Billboard Hot 100.
+In Brazil, the song debuted and reached the top position on the Brasil Hot 100 Airplay chart.
+The song also reached No. 1 on the Billboard Latin Songs chart, and also peaked at No. 81 on the Billboard Hot 100.

 Outside of Brazil

-Internationally, the song debuted and peaked at the number one spot in Spain, where 12,000 copies were sold in the first week, and remained in the number one spot for 16 consecutive weeks between 2011 and 2012.
+Internationally, the song debuted and peaked at number one in Spain, where 12,000 copies were sold in the first week, and remained in the number one spot for 16 consecutive weeks between 2011 and 2012.

-In the weekly charts Italian Singles Chart, the song debuted at #2 in November, and in the next week, the song reached #1 and would stay there for nine non-consecutive weeks between 2011 and 2012.
+On the weekly charts of the Italian Singles Chart, the song debuted at No. 2 in November, and in the next week, the song reached No. 1 and would stay there for nine non-consecutive weeks between 2011 and 2012.

 In Germany, the song became the best-selling song of 2011.